studio-examples/jms-redelivery/README.md

             INFO: Starting - inspect logfiles specified in logging.properties and log4j.properties to get details
             INFO: pidfile created : . . .

-  3. Check if activemq-all-5.9.1.jar is configured to the java build path.
+  3. Check if **activemq-all-5.10.0.jar** is configured to the java build path.
 Else, if you are running a different version of activeMQ you will need to manually configure this.
 You can do so by following these steps:

     * Configure the project build path by adding the activeMQ jar file to the project folder.
     * Right click on the project folder in the Package Explorer, then   click on  “Properties/Java Build Path”.
 Under the “Libraries” tab, click on “Add External Jars”.
-    * Now browse to the ActiveMQ home directory and add the jar file named “activemq-all-5.9.1.jar”(The activeMQ version at the time of building this documentation was 5.9.1).
+    * Now browse to the ActiveMQ home directory and add the jar file named “activemq-all-5.10.0.jar”(The activeMQ version at the time of building this documentation was 5.10.0).
 Click on “Open/Ok” to do so.

 4. In the Package Explorer, right-click on the project, then select Run As/Mule Application.
 Studio runs the application on the embedded server and connects to the localhost on the port to which the HTTP end-point is configured.

    Your Mule application is now running!

-5. Send JSON Data to the url using the REST Console or curl through an HTTP POST method.

-       Sample JSON sales data:{"ITEM_ID"= 001, "ITEM_NAME" = "Shirt", "QTY" = 1, "PRICE" = 20}

-6. Check if the message was received in the Studio Console

-   * Log in to ActiveMQ admin page at http://localhost:8161/admin/queues.jsp with the default username and password “admin”.
-View if the message was added to the queue
+5. Now login to the activeMQ admin console at **http://localhost:8161/admin/send.jsp** with the default username and password “admin”.
+Type "in" in the feild marked Destination and then click on Send.

-In the ActiveMQ queue, click on the sales link and then on the link under the message id column.
-On doing so, you will see details of the message that was added to the JMS queue:
+6. Navigate to **ActiveMQ.Advisory.MessageDLQd.Queue.in** in http://localhost:8161/admin/topics.jsp and notice that the number under teh Messages Enqueued column has increased by 1.
+This ensures that the message has been added to the the DLQ.

 ###Go Further

-* [Blog](http://blogs.mulesoft.org/mule-school-jms-tutorial/) post  to understand the configuration of this example better
+* [Blog](http://blogs.mulesoft.org/jms-message-rollback-and-redelivery/) post  to understand the configuration of this example better
-* [Blog](http://blogs.mulesoft.org/jms-message-rollback-and-redelivery/) post on JMS message rollback and redelivery with Mule
 * [Blog](http://blogs.mulesoft.org/jms-message-rollback-and-redelivery/) post on Message sequencing with Mule and JMS message groups